Book Review of “Food Whore” by Jessica Tom.

 With all of these delectable ingredients and opulent materials, you might wonder why I can’t give this a full five out of five stars.
 This is mostly because, like many first time fiction authors, I felt the ending was a little too well wrapped up, and a touch hurried for my taste.
 Although Tom does leave some things to our imagination, such as Tia’s future career and love life, it did seem to me that things worked out a little too easily.
 The final chapters also felt like Tom needed to get lots of information in after the dramatic peak of the story.
 I think I would have preferred directly jumping ahead several months, than having all of the post-climax details laid out for me.
 Despite this, I think Tom did a stellar job with this book, which I found to be a real page-turner and a truly enjoyable culinary (and couture) romp, with some of the most beautiful descriptive writing I’ve come across in a very long time.
 This certainly deserves a solid four out of five stars, and a warm recommendation.

-“Food Whore” by Jessica Tom, published by William Morrow & Co., release date October 27, 2015, is available from Amazon, Barnes & Noble, Kobo Books (USA, Canada & Australia), the website eBooks.com, iTunes, The Book Depository (free worldwide delivery), new or used from Alibris, used from Better World Books (promoting libraries and world literacy) as well as from an IndieBound store near you.
+“Food Whore” by Jessica Tom, published by William Morrow & Co., release date October 27, 2015, is available (via these affiliate links) from Amazon, Barnes & Noble, Kobo Books (USA, Canada & Australia), the website eBooks.com, iTunes, The Book Depository (free worldwide delivery), new or used from Alibris, used from Better World Books (promoting libraries and world literacy) as well as from an IndieBound store near you.
 I would like to thank the publishers for giving me the ARC of this book via Edelweiss.